7 Effective Tips to Gain Spanish Superpowers with Skype

 Having what some people call a language exchange partner or an “intercambio” means you meet regularly with this person—either virtually or physically—to practice a foreign language.

-So if you speak English and are learning Spanish, you’ll want to meet with a native Spanish speaker learning English.
+So if you speak English and are learning how to speak Spanish, you’ll want to meet with a native Spanish speaker learning English.
 Don’t know any native Spanish speakers?
 The nice thing about modern technology is that you can potentially meet anyone from almost any country in order to practice a foreign language!

 These are both specifically designed so that people searching for native speakers in different languages can match up and meet each other.
 I have used it myself and found nice people who were really in the same mindset as I was at the time, wanting to improve and help others.